-- You should use the Host Company mailing address on the application. - You will not receive your Social Security card when you apply at the Social Security office.
-The card will be mailed approximately 4-6 weeks later to your Host Company. - Ask the Social Security officer for a SSA-5030 Form proving that you have applied for the card and show it to your Host Company. - Host Companies may use temporary numbers in their payroll system (000-
+- We advise that you use the Host Employer mailing address on the application. - You will not receive your Social Security card when you apply at the Social Security office.
+The card will be mailed approximately 4-6 weeks later to your Host Employer. - Ask the Social Security officer for a SSA-5030 Form proving that you have applied for the card and show it to your Host Employer. - Host Employer may use temporary numbers in their payroll system (000-00-0000) if the actual number is not available before the first payroll. - One your receive your Social Security Card, please keep it in a very safe place and only show it to your Host Employer and other trusted sources.
+If you have any questions about who should and should not be asking for your Social Security card or number, please contact AAG.

-- 00-0000) if the actual number is not available before the first payroll. - If your employer is not sure how to report your wages before you have received your Social Security number, please ask them to go to the Social Security Administration's website at: http://www.ssa.gov/employer/hiring. htm - One your receive your Social Security Card, please keep it in a very safe place and only show it to your Host Company and other trusted sources.
-If you have any questions about who should and should not be asking for your Social Security card or number, please contact AAG. - If it has been more than six weeks since you applied for a Social Security card and you/your Host Company did not receive it, please call the Social Security office where you applied.
+If it has been more than six weeks since you applied for a Social Security card and you/ your Host Employer did not receive it, please call the Social Security office where you applied.
 You may need to return in person with all your original paperwork to determine what the issue is.